General Information for Saturday Team RidesClick here to read about our virtual team rides on the Zwift virtual cycling platform

 - Map My Ride: https://www.mapmyride.com/routes/view/2440543471

-Be aware that in the interest of safety and responsible use of the road, we will occasionally split the ride.
+Be aware that in the interest of safety and responsible use of the road, we will occasionally split the ride into two groups.
 This will be done on an as-needed basis at the Pratt & Ridge rendezvous point.
 The objective will be to split a large group into two halves, each of which has a strong presence of experienced riders.
 The groups will depart about three minutes apart.
-Important notes: This is not splitting the ride into a "fast" group and a "slow" group, and the ride to Highland Park mustn't become a race.
+Important note: This is not splitting the ride into a "fast" group and a "slow" group, and the ride to Highland Park must not become a race.
 It is not Group B's goal to catch Group A.

 - Helmets are required.
 No exceptions.

 - Your bicyle must be equipped with with a mechanical brake on the front wheel and either a mechanical brake or fixed drivetrain on the rear wheel.

 - The ride from Wicker Park up to Highland Park is “no drop.”
 This means nobody gets left behind.
 We ride as slow as the slowest rider.
 If you are unable to keep up and a gap has opened ahead of you, you should yell “GAP!”
 Do not be bashful.
 And if you hear that “GAP!” has been called, you must slow down and pass the word forward.
 We will slow down the group to accommodate all riders.